About PARKS at ONE

 Food and drink can be purchased from the cafe adjacent to the conference suite or you are welcome to bring your own food and eat during the talk.

-Do join us if you can for what will be an exceptional talk.
+Do join us if you can for what will be a superb and very helpful talk.